FelixStopa/onvis-switch-hs2-sys55-mod/README.md

   <tr>
     <td><img width="300" alt="step_2" src="docs/step_4.jpg"></td>
     <td>Place the circuit board in this position in the lower part and <br>
       press the circuit board firmly into place.
 Make sure that the <br>
-        dbattery holder on the back is in the correct position. </td>
+      battery holder on the back is in the correct position. </td>
   </tr>
   <tr>
     <td><img width="300" alt="step_2" src="docs/step_5.jpg"></td>